ricardobcl/HTML5-Speedy-Video-Extension/README.md

 var default_delta = 0.2; // smallest increment or decrement of playback speed
-var default_skip_small = 2; // number of seconds to (small) skip or rewind the video var default_skip_big = 10; // number of seconds to (big) skip or rewind the video var default_autoplay = false; // flag for autoplay the video var debug = false; // flag to disable or enable console log debug info var default_stop_video_timeout = 15000; // timeout in milliseconds before stop pausing the video var max_tries_finding_video = 150; // max number of tries to finding the video
+var default_skip_small = 2; // number of seconds to (small) skip or rewind the video var default_skip_big = 10; // number of seconds to (big) skip or rewind the video var default_autoplay = true; // flag for autoplay the video var debug = false; // flag to disable or enable console log debug info var default_stop_video_timeout = 15000; // timeout in milliseconds before stop pausing the video var max_tries_finding_video = 150; // max number of tries to finding the video